OsirisML/OsirisML/README.md

 Use the create_full_feature_set script to add the appropriate labels to the dataset.

 Once the full feature dataset has been acquired, it can now be split by sklearn and used with ML algorithms

+TODO:

+Ordered my priority tier.

+Optimizing model:

+- Optimize model with max_depth and eta params
+- Retrain model on other datasets

+Creating command line tool for generic use:
+- Modify scripts to take sys args
+- Create single script to execute entire workflow
+- Create small pcap file and test classes to test the scripts
+- Have single command to execute workflow with params for: csv file for number and type of OSes, decimal value of training set size (pass in to xgboost.py, left to 0.2 by default if none given)

+- Create markdown README with documentation and command line prints for errors and usage